 All-State is the highest honor a Texas music student can receive.
-Over 1,600 students are selected through a process that begins with over 64,000 students from around the state vying for this honor to perform in one of 15 ensembles (bands, orchestras, and choirs).
-This competitive process begins throughout the state in auditions hosted by 28 TMEA Regions.
+Over 1,700 students are selected through a process that begins with over 64,000 students from around the state vying for this honor to perform in one of 15 ensembles (bands, orchestras, and choirs).
+This competitive process begins throughout the state in auditions hosted by 33 TMEA Regions.
 Individual musicians perform selected music for a panel of judges who rank each instrument or voice part.
-From this ranking, a select group of musicians advances from their Region to compete against musicians from other Regions in seven TMEA Area competitions.
+From this ranking, a select group of musicians advances from their Region to compete against musicians from other Regions in eight TMEA Area competitions.
 The highest-ranking musicians judged at the TMEA Area competitions qualify to perform in a TMEA All-State music group.
 These All-State students participate in three days of rehearsals directed by nationally recognized conductors during the annual state TMEA Clinic/Convention.
 Their performances before thousands of attendees bring this extraordinary event to a close.

 Texas Monthly All-State Article

 In June 2007, Texas Monthly featured a poignant article by a former All-State musician describing the passion and dedication of All-State musicians.
 It offers a unique, first-hand account of the incredible experiences All-State musicians have and what it takes to perform at this highest level.
 Sounds Like Teen Spirit, by Cecilia Ballí.

 - Job Services